School of Architecture and Civil Engineering

-In architectural practice, David has worked on several high-profile projects.
-Among others, he worked for CF Møller Architects, London, on the Athletes’ Village (designed to Code for Sustainable Homes Level 4) and on the Darwin Centre Two of the Natural History Museum (nominated for the Mies van der Rohe Award).
-For Bligh Voller Neild, he worked on the extension of Brisbane airport.
+I have significant experience in architectural practice and have worked on several high-profile projects.
+Among others, I worked for CF Møller Architects, London, on the Athletes’ Village (designed to Code for Sustainable Homes Level 4) and on the Darwin Centre Two of the Natural History Museum (nominated for the Mies van der Rohe Award).
+For Bligh Voller Neild, I worked on the extension of Brisbane airport.

 Date Institution name Country Title 2009 - 2013 University of London United Kingdom PhD 2006 - 2007 University of Westminster United Kingdom RIBA Part 3 2000 - 2002 University of East London United Kingdom MA 1997 - 2000 Technical University of Berlin Germany Vordiplom (Degree)

 Year Citation 2020 Kroll, D. (2020).
 Speculative House Builders as Designers: The Case of the Reader Brothers 1898-1939 in Greater London.
 Construction History, 35(2), 67-88.
 2020 Kroll, D., Breen Lovett, S., Jimenez-Bescos, C., Chisnall, P., & Aitchison, M. (2020).
 Passive house vs. passive design: sociotechnical issues in a practice-based design research project for a low-energy house.
 Architectural Science Review, 63(3-4), 361-371.

 2019 Breen Lovett, S., & Kroll, D. P. (2019).
 Expanding Architectural Practice through Contemporary Art: Case Study on the Kandos Art Facility.
 Scroope: Cambridge Architecture Journal, 28, 80-92.
 2018 Kroll, D. (2018).
 Architect-surveyors as designers of speculative housing: The case of Norfolk & prior 1901–1923.
 London Journal, 43(2), 163-188.